To cruise or not to cruise? This is a question I’ve had for years.

 Apparently, it can take anything from 10 minutes up to 2 hours to check in and out of your cruise.
 On embarkation day when you eventually get on the ship you can’t access your room until it’s ready.
 On disembarkation day you have to leave you room early, but need to hang around until they let you off the ship.
 I understand that this is the case as they have only a few hours to turn around several hundred rooms.
 Is this going to bother me?

 2. Crowds – I’m not a fan of crowds.
 How well will I cope with being on a ship with 2000 other people?

 3. The room – Am I going to like it?
-This 7 day cruise will be the longest time I’ve spent in the same room for a holiday.
+This 7 day cruise will be the longest period I’ve spent in the same room on a holiday.
 Of course, I’ve been on holidays longer than 7 days but I’ve never stayed in a single hotel for more than 5 days so this is going to be interesting.
 Granted the “hotel” is going to be on the move.

 4. Cost – We’ve already paid a small fortune for the cruise.
 How much will we have to fork out onboard in order to have a nice time?

 5. Food – Is the food included in the prices going to be good enough?
 Is there going to be sufficient variety?
 Or are we going to have to go to the speciality restaurants?
 Given the amount of speciality dining packages they try to sell you on top of your cruise price, this has got me a bit worried.

 6. Excursions – I’ve booked some excursions with the ship.
 Are these going to be good value for money?

 7. Dress code – Cruise ships have formal nights, where dress code is compulsory.
 I’m not keen on this idea.
 Is this going to be a problem?